NguyenThien1906/BigDataApplication/project/proposal.md

 ## Data visualization
 ### Type(s)

-**Network graphs** in order to present the interactions between the observed users and items.
+**Network graph** in order to present the interactions between the observed users and items.

 ### Tool(s)